Nessa’s Blog

 To give you a quick idea of the medical help I was receiving: I reached out to the pain specialist who had treated me for endometriosis a few years prior.
 They wanted me to fill out a fourteen page questionnaire which, in my state, took several days and worsened my symptoms.
 When the secretary got back to me, she said the doctor had looked at my file (I had also attached an overview of what’s been done so far and what I needed) and said ‘We can’t treat you.’
 That was it.
 No further explanation.
 That was pretty much the standard experience.

 In early March, my neurologist appointment was finally up (which my mum had gotten for me by being on hold for thirty minutes, brave her).
 The drive was a full hour and we waited for twenty minutes, me in my sunglasses and leaning onto anything I could find because it was exhausting to sit for so long.
 I got an EEG done and was finally told in a five minute monologue that he couldn’t find anything and was sending me over to an MRI.
-No, he was not going to diagnose me, and something in his demeanor (which got confirmed in a follow-up appointment much later) told me that he wasn’t really expecting anything to be wrong with me.
+No, he was not going to diagnose me, and something in his demeanor (which got confirmed in a follow-up appointment much later) told me that he wasn’t really expecting anything to be physically wrong with me.

 There were often weeks or months between these appointments (or lack thereof) and when I came home that day, head exploding and going into hibernation for the following four days, I think I was just angry.
 The general lack of care and respect for patients who are clearly suffering tremendously made me stubborn enough to be like: If you won’t help me, I’m going to do this on my own.